magmide/magmide/posts/design-of-magmide.md

 ## Metaprogramming instead of custom Notation

+Coq's [Notation system](https://coq.inria.fr/refman/user-extensions/syntax-extensions.html) is extremely complex.
+It essentially allows creating arbitrary custom parsers within Coq.
+While this may seem like a good thing, it's a bad thing.
+Reasoning about these custom parsing and scoping rules is extremely difficult, and easy to get wrong.
+It adds a huge amount of work to maintain the system in Coq, and learn the rules for users.

+It also makes it extremely easy to create custom symbolic notation that makes code much more difficult to learn and understand.
+Allowing custom symbolic notation is a bad design choice, since it blurs the line between the primitive notations defined by the language (which are reasonable to expect as prerequisite knowledge for all users) and custom notations.
+Although Coq makes it possible to query for notation definitions, this is again just more maintenance burden and complexity that still adds significant reading friction.

+Magmide's metaprogramming system won't allow unsignified custom symbolic notation, and will require all metaprogrammatic concepts to be syntactically scoped within known identifiers.
 Instead of defining an extremely complicated set of macro definition rules, metaprogramming in Magmide will give three very simple "syntactic entrypoints", and then just expose as much of the compiler query api as possible to allow for compile-time type introspection or other higher-level capabilities.

 Macros can either accept raw strings as input and parse them themselves or accept Magmide parsed token trees.
 This complete generality means that Magmide can support *any* parsing pattern for embedded languages.
 Someone could even define something just like Coq's notation system if they really want to, and their custom system would be cleanly cordoned off behind a clear `macro_name$` style signifier.
 By just leaning all the way into the power of metaprogramming, we can allow *any* feature without having to explicitly support it.